COVID-19 Antigen Rapid Test

 Principle of the Test

-COVID-19 Antigen Rapid Test is a rapid membrane-based lateral flow immunoassay for the qualitative detection of SARS-CoV-2 antigens in human nasopharyngeal swab specimens.
-During testing SARS-CoV-2 antigens possibly present in the specimen react with the antibody-coated nanoparticles present in the test.
-The resulting complex chromatographically migrates upward in the strip membrane by capillary action.
+COVID-19 Antigen Rapid Test is a rapid membrane-based lateral flow immunoassay for the qualitative detection of SARS-CoV-2 antigens in human nasopharyngeal and nasal swab specimens.
+During the test, any SARS-CoV-2 antigens contained in the sample react with the antibody-coated nanoparticles contained in the reactive test strip.
+As a result, the blend migrates chromatographically by capillary action along the reactive strip.

-If the specimen contains SARS-CoV-2 antigens, they will bind to the SARS-CoV-2 antibodies coated on the (T) Test line region and generate a colored line on the test strip, indicating a positive result.
+If the specimen contains SARS-CoV-2 antigens, these will bind to SARS-CoV-2 antibodies contained in the (T) Test line region and generate a colored line on the test strip, indicating a positive result.
 If the antigens are not present in the specimen, no colored line will appear in the (T) Test line region, indicating a negative result.
-As a procedural control, a colored line will always appear in the (C) Control line region, indicating that the test procedure has been performed properly and that test components have operated as intended.
+As a procedural control, a colored line will always appear in the (C) Control line region, indicating the test procedure has been performed properly and that test components have worked as intended.

-COVID-19 Antigen Rapid Test is dedicated to healthcare professionals with the aim to support them in the COVID-19 emergency management, receiving quick answers about the health status of their patients:
+COVID-19 Antigen Rapid Test is addressed to healthcare professionals with the aim to support them in COVID-19 emergency management, by receiving prompt results on the health status of their patients:

 - high Sensitivity and Specificity standards, when compared to a PCR Methodology;

-- safe and accurate results in just 15 minutes;
+- safe and accurate results in only 15 minutes;

 - easy to use and to read.